prometheusresearch/htsql/doc/showcase.rst

       :alt: output of /school query
       :target: http://demo.htsql.org/school

-HTSQL is a REST_ query language for the web.
+HTSQL is a query language for the web.
 Queries are URLs_ that can be directly typed into a browser.
-The default output format of the HTTP_ request depends upon the user-agent and its Accept_ header.

 .. _REST: http://en.wikipedia.org/wiki/Representational_State_Transfer
 .. _HTTP: http://www.w3.org/Protocols/rfc2616/rfc2616.html